frahlg/zap_hass/README.md

 - Developed for the [Sourceful Energy Zap](https://sourceful.energy/store/sourceful-energy-zap) P1 Reader
 - Sourceful Energy Zap is a product of [Sourceful Labs AB](https://sourceful.energy), Kalmar, Sweden 🇸🇪
+- Official Sourceful Energy logo used with permission from [Sourceful documentation](https://docs.sourceful.energy/)
 - Based on the OBIS (Object Identification System) standard for smart meter data
 - Built for Home Assistant integration
 - This integration is independently developed and not officially affiliated with Sourceful Labs AB